 In general, an allergy is an overreaction of the immune system to foreign particles that enter the body.
 These particles, called allergens, can be practically anything.
 The most common forms of allergies in pets include:

-- Food allergies – Food allergies in pets are typically in response to a protein source in the diet, most commonly beef, soy, chicken, or eggs.
+- Food allergies: Food allergies in pets are typically in response to a protein source in the diet, most commonly beef, soy, chicken, or eggs.
 Other culprits include corn and wheat.
 An elimination diet is usually recommended for pets with a suspected food allergy.
 Identifying the specific allergen can take weeks.
+Talk to your Oakhurst veterinarian if you suspect this is the culprit to learn more about symptoms of food allergies in pets.

 What to Watch For